UK Driving Test Pass Rate Statistics for 2026

 A learner wants the full picture: not a narrative, not a top-tip article, but the actual numbers in a reference they can sort and search.
-The UK driving test pass rate statistics for 2024-25 fit on one page if you know where to look: 48.7 percent national pass rate, 1.92 million tests, 14.9 week average wait, 33 to 72 percent centre spread, 2.05 average attempts to pass, 11.5 percentage point gender gap.
+The UK driving test pass rate statistics for 2024-25 fit on one page if you know where to look: 48.65 percent volume-weighted national pass rate, around 1.84 million Cat B tests, 14.9 week average wait, 33.4 to 66.7 percent rankable-centre spread, around 2.0 average attempts to pass, a 1.90 percentage point gender gap that has narrowed sharply from 4.90 points in 2020-21.
 This guide is the hub.
 Every number has its source, every claim cross-links to the research deep-dive, and the sortable tables let you find the specific stat you need without scrolling.

 - National pass rate 2024-25